What is Mindfulness?

 When your hospital enrols in The ProMind Experience, everyone receives a unique bonus “7 Ways To Integrate Mindfulness In The Workplace”.
 This is a toolkit that’s meant to raise consciousness of how we can integrate mindfulness in our daily habits – not just with your team, but your clients too.
 Health & Wellness committees can apply these strategies with the frontline and their clients, making mindfulness a sustainable practice across the organization for years to come.

-If you’re a healthcare leader or workplace that wants to prioritize wellbeing, and mindfulness, in your workplace, send us an email at [email protected] Many studies have shown that engaged employees are happier and more productive at their jobs.
+If you’re a healthcare leader or workplace that wants to prioritize wellbeing, and mindfulness in your workplace, have a listen to podcast episode 58.
+You may also send our Director, Lynn Chenier, an email at [email protected].
+Many studies have shown that engaged employees are happier and more productive at their jobs.